xk4rimx/crypto-news-poster/README.md

 # crypto-news
-A small automation script that parses cryptocurrency news from CoinMarketCap and posts them on our news Telegram channel.
+A small automation script that parses cryptocurrency news and posts them on our news Telegram channel.